The Diaspora Hash

 - 06

-Remove the skillet from the heat, scatter the fresh scallions over the top, and serve right out of the pan with the eggs resting on top.
+Pull the skillet from the heat, scatter fresh parsley over the top, and serve immediately straight from the cast iron.

 Notes